ergo-services/ergo/docs/advanced/distributed-tracing.md

 }
 ```

 One-shot attributes appear on the observations emitted during this handler invocation: the Processed observation for the incoming message, and the Sent observations for outgoing messages.
-When the handler returns, one-shot attributes are cleared automatically.
-The next handler invocation starts with a clean slate.

-If a one-shot attribute has the same key as a permanent attribute, the one-shot value takes priority for that handler invocation.
-The permanent attribute is not modified.
+**The automatic clear happens only when the handled message carried a trace.** It runs as part of emitting the Processed observation, and that emission is skipped for an untraced message - so a handler that sets one-shot attributes while nothing is being traced leaves them in place, and they surface on the next invocation that *is* traced.
+If a handler may run either way, clear them yourself with `ClearTracingSpanAttributes()` before returning.

+A key collision between a one-shot and a permanent attribute is **not** resolved.
+Both are emitted, permanent first, one-shot second, with no de-duplication - what the exporter or backend does with two attributes of the same name is its own business, and most keep the last.
+Use distinct keys rather than relying on an override.

 ### Where Attributes Appear